Sayur Asem Jakarta

 Before you start

-Wrap the pungent shrimp paste tightly in a small piece of aluminum foil and hold it directly over a gas flame with tongs for about a minute until deeply fragrant.
+Raw shrimp paste (terasi) must be cooked before use to release its umami depth.
+Wrap the small block tightly in a piece of aluminum foil and hold it directly over a gas flame or hot burner with tongs for about one minute until fragrant.

 Ingredients